 In an instant, God changed my perspective!

-But sometimes, in my exuberance, I turned people away from Jesus, rather than to Him.
-When we take the time to build friendships, and are open to God’s leading, people are much more likely to listen to what we have to say about our relationship with the Lord.
+But sometimes, in my exuberance, I turned people away from Jesus, rather than to him.
+When we take the time to build friendships and are sensitive to God’s leading, people are much more likely to listen to what we have to say about our relationship with the Lord.

 Many years after I had shared the gospel message with her, my precious daughter-in-law, Sharon, accepted Jesus Christ as her Savior.
 When I asked her what had happened to bring her to this point, she told me that my faith was so genuine she just couldn’t ignore it any longer.

 I’m not perfect by any means.
-There are still many times when I have to go to God in prayer and ask His forgiveness for something I’ve said or done unintentionally, thoughtlessly.
-But God allowed Sharon to see through my imperfections to Christ, who is perfect, and He answered my prayers.
+There are still many times when I have to go to God in prayer and ask his forgiveness for something I’ve said or done.
+But God allowed Sharon to see through my imperfections to Christ, who is perfect, and he answered my prayers.
 My marriage was over, but my life was more abundant than ever!